 Paralympians inspire many disabled and non-disabled people.
-We saw the affect the London 2012 Paralympics had, so we hope the Paralympics 2016 will do the same.
+We saw the effect the London 2012 Paralympics had, so we hope the Paralympics 2016 will do the same.
 Ahead of the September games, we asked writer and Disability Horizons reader Catherine Shepherd to share her pick of the 10 most inspiring Paralympians.

 As this is my first time writing for Disability Horizons, allow me to introduce myself.
-My name is Catherine Shepherd and I am a 21 year old English graduate with Charcot Marie-Tooth.
+My name is Catherine Shepherd and I am a 21-year-old English graduate with Charcot Marie-Tooth.
 Since writing my undergraduate dissertation on disability in literature and film I have become particularly interested in the portrayal of disability in everyday life.